 Through Go Veggie!®, she hosted Dine Outs, Turkey-Free Thanksgiving dinners, potlucks, cooking classes and an 8-segment televised cooking show: Go Veggie!® with Kay.
 She then wrote The Veggie Cook, a syndicated biweekly vegan column, for the Chicago Tribune for over 4 years.

 Kay founded the National Vegetarian Museum in 2016 and it first opened its doors in 2017.
-The exhibit has been displayed at over 15 different locations around Chicago and attracts top speakers at its events.
+The exhibit has been displayed at over 24 different locations around Chicagoland and attracts top speakers to its events.

-The museum has hosted several screenings of the documentary "What The Health" and this year held its first ever children's event, a book reading by international author Hélène Defossez.
+The museum has hosted over a dozen speakers, several documentary screenings, food demos and even a children’s book reading by international author Hélène Defossez.